faheemiq/Monitor-Scaling-AHK-v2/README.md

 # Monitor Scaling(DPI) HotKey AHK v2

-Press delete key to change Monitor Scaling from 100% to 125% and from 125% to 100%.
+Press Pause/Break key to change Monitor Scaling from 100% to 125% and from 125% to 100%.

 Created so don't have to manually change the scaling after connecting to an extended display every time.